Fused Deposition Modeling //

 Additive Parts for Your Toughest Needs

-with Fused Deposition Modeling (FDM)
+with Fused Deposition Modeling 3D Printing

-Fused Deposition Modeling (FDM) is a versatile technology, useful for rapid prototyping, part validation and low-volume production needs, using the same thermoplastic materials you use for injection molding.
-Fathom’s FDM printing service has the capacity and expertise to help you produce high-quality parts to meet your needs.
+FDM is often used for rapid prototyping, part validation and low-volume production.
+It uses the same type of materials as injection molding – thermoplastics.
+Fathom’s FDM printing service can help you produce high-quality parts to meet a variety of needs.

 FDM Parts in as Soon as 3 Days // Get A Quote